KIAA0825: Protein information

 The protein has a predicted weight of 147.8 kDal.
 It does not contain a known nuclear localization signal but does contain a nuclear export signal.
 The subcellular localization for the protein is predicted to be the nucleus and the cytoplasm.
 This suggests that the protein might shuttle back and forth across the nuclear membrane.

 Secondary structure

 Several programs suggest that the secondary structure of the protein is mainly helices with only a few beta sheets.
 Analysis of protein composition also suggests that the protein has relatively low levels of glycine.
 This could suggest a fairly rigid structure relative to other proteins.

 The tertiary structure is harder to predict due to the size of the protein, partially due to its size.
 The 3-D structure shown shows a prediction made by I-TASSER.
-This is a possible strture with a C-score of -1.06 on a scale from -5 to 1 (in which the higher the number the greater the confidence).
+This is a possible structure with a C-score of -1.06 on a scale from -5 to 1 (in which the higher the number the greater the confidence).
 This predicted structure indicates there are two main parts, and it is possible they interact depending on the state of the protein (e.g. whether or not it's phosphorylated).